leoalanya/Building-AI-Project/README.md

 * **User Empowerment:** The platform should empower users to make their own decisions while offering guidance, avoiding any imposition of specific beliefs or practices.
 This is enforced by a diversity metric for reccommended practices and communities.
 * **User Feedback:** The feedback mechanism should be user-friendly and transparant, encouraging users to provide insights on their experiences, allowing SpiritQuest to continuously enhance its recommendations and sensitivity to users' needs.
 * **User Education:** For those new to spiritual practices, the platform should provide educational resources and explanations to help users understand the terminology and concepts.
 This should include scientific and popular criticism of recommended practices and communities as well.
+* **Serendipitous discovery:** The platform can introduce users to new practices or ideas that might align with their evolving interests, but also that are novel in some ways.
+This serendipitous discovery encourages users to explore beyond their comfort zone and prevents the creation of reccomendation bubbles.